 Usually, we attach the sandpaper directly to the random orbital sander.
 In this instance, though, we would use a piece of polystyrene foam between the sandpaper and the sander.
 This will help the sander adjust to the curve of the convex surface and give you a smooth finish to your sanding.

 It is likely you already have a random orbital sander in your shop.
-Here, then, is another use to which you can put it when working with irregularly shaped workpieces with a convex surface.
+Here, then, is another use you can use when working with irregularly shaped workpieces with a convex surface.

-Sanding drums.
-The random orbital sander can take care of your convex surfaces, but what about a concave surface – on that curves inward?
+The random orbital sander can take care of your convex surfaces, but what about a concave surface – that curves inward?
 Sanding drums will save the day for you.

 These flexible rubber drums attach to your drill press or power drill and come in a variety of barrel sizes, and you can attach whatever grit sandpaper you want to them.

 Sponges.
 Yes, sponges.
-Glue a piece of sandpaper to a sponge, and roll it around a piece of dowel, and you have a homemade solution to sanding a convex surface.
-Pick the right size and dowel based upon the workpiece, and you have a very handy and useful sanding option that certainly won’t break the bank.
+Glue a piece of sandpaper to a sponge, and roll it around a piece of dowel, and you have a homemade solution for sanding a convex surface.
+Pick the right size and dowel based on the workpiece, and you have a very handy and useful sanding option that certainly won’t break the bank.

-Lathe sander.
 In all of these examples, the sanding solution moves, and the workpiece remains stationary.
-With a lathe sander, though, the workpiece moves, and the sanding solution remains stationary.
+With a lathe sander, the workpiece moves, and the sanding solution remains stationary.

-Whether curved outward or inward, the spinning workpiece presents the spinning surface, and the sanding solution is pressed against the spinning wood.
-By adjusting the pressure you apply to the sanding solution, you can achieve a smooth surface to any curve.
+The spinning workpiece presents the spinning surface, and the sanding solution is pressed against the spinning wood, whether curved outward or inward.
+Adjusting the pressure you apply to the sanding solution can achieve a smooth surface to any curve.

 Of course, you need a lathe for this option, and perhaps your work does not include turnery.
 But if it does, you already know of this solution and have used it in the past.
 For the rest of us, we can only hope to have a lathe in our shop someday – we just need a bigger shop.

 With a little ingenuity, a little imagination, a few DIY solutions, and some inexpensive accessories, you have your answer to the question of how to sand uneven wood surfaces.
-These aren’t all of the solutions, but they are pretty handy suggestions for you to consider.
+These aren’t all solutions, but they are handy suggestions for you to consider.